PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 One thing to be aware of with Pi Windows, you cannot make them semi-transparent.
 This means that the `Window.Disappear` method will not work.
 Your window will not disappear.
 Setting the Alpha Channel will have no effect.

 Don't forget that you can use custom artwork anywhere, including on the Pi.
 The weather application looks beautiful on the Pi.
-Notice there are no buttons or any of the normal looking Elements visible.
+Notice there are no buttons or any of the normal-looking Elements visible.
 It's possible to build nice looking applications, even on the lower-end platforms.

 # Games

-It's possible to create some cool games by simply using the built-in PySimpleGUI graphic primivites like those used in this game of pong.
+It's possible to create some cool games by simply using the built-in PySimpleGUI graphic primitives like those used in this game of pong.
 PyGame can also be embedded into a PySimpleGUI window and code is provided to you demonstrating how.
 There is also a demonstration of using the pymunk physics package that can also be used for games.

-Games haven't not been explored much, yet, using PySimpleGUI.
+Games have not been explored much, yet, using PySimpleGUI.

 ![pong](https://user-images.githubusercontent.com/13696193/45860012-2d8d0b00-bd33-11e8-9efd-3eaf4c30f324.gif)

 # Windows Programs That Look Like Windows Programs

-***Do you have the desire to share your code with other people in your department, or with friends and family?*** Many of them may not have Python on their computer.
-And in the corporate environment, it may not be possible for you to install Python on their computer.
+***Do you have the desire to share your code with other people in your department, or with friends and family?*** Many of them may not have Python on their computers.
+And in the corporate environment, it may not be possible for you to install Python on their computers.

 `PySimpleGUI + PyInstaller` to the rescue!!